-The Device Server / Managed Media Converter uses external power supply 9~32V DC @ 0.8A 50~60 Hz.
+The Device Server / Managed Media Converter uses an external power supply providing 9~32V DC @ 0.8A from an AC power line at 50~60 Hz.

 - 1. Insert the power cable plug directly into the receptacle located at the back of the device. - 2.
 Plug the power adapter into an available socket. - 3.
 Check the rear-panel LEDs as the device is powered on to verify that the Power LED is lit.
 If not, check that the power cable is correctly and securely plugged in.